Informal Resolution Process

 Requesting Mediation

 Either party may request mediation at any time, prior to a finding of responsibility.
 The University will seek the voluntary written consent of the other party prior to engaging in mediation.
-Both parties will receive a written notice that includes this Informal Resolution Process, and the allegations that are the subject to the investigation.
+Both parties will receive a written notice that includes this Informal Resolution Process, and the allegations that are the subject of the investigation.
 Both parties must voluntarily consent, in writing, to engage in mediation.

-Engaging in mediation requires that the parties agree that, anything said or done by either party during a mediation process will not be referred to or used against a party in any subsequent proceeding, even if the parties do not resolve their agreement in mediation.
+Engaging in mediation requires that the parties agree that anything said or done by either party during a mediation process will not be referred to or used against a party in any subsequent proceeding, even if the parties do not resolve their agreement in mediation.
 If mediation does not produce a settlement, no fault or blame will attach to either party and parties retain the rights they had prior to mediation.

 Role of the Mediator